L-Cafe/L-Cafe.github.io/_pages/about.md

 author_profile: true
 ---

-If you have a job offer, please use the links to the left of this page to contact me on your preferred communication method and request my CV.
+If you have a job offer, please use the social links on this page to contact me on your preferred communication method and request my resume.

 My name is León Castillejos.
 I'm a Higher Technician in Multi-Platform Applications Development.
 Currently studying Computer Science & Engineering at